-- You must listen to what the respondent says and enter the appropriate answer if the response satisfies the objective of the question.
-If the answer does not appear to satisfy the objective, repeat the question. - In entering answers to open-ended questions or "Other (specify)" categories, enter the response verbatim, exactly as it was given by the respondent. - Enter the response immediately after it is given. - If a respondent gives a range in response to a question, probe as appropriate for a more specific answer.
-For example, if a respondent says, "Oh, 2 or 3 times" and you can enter only one number, ask for clarification: "Would that be closer to 2 or to 3?"
+You must listen to what the respondent says and enter the appropriate answer if the response satisfies the objective of the question.
+If the answer does not appear to satisfy the objective, repeat the question and the answer choices in entirety.

+- In entering answers to open-ended questions or "Other (specify)" categories, enter the response verbatim, exactly as it was given by the respondent. - Enter the response immediately after it is given. - If a respondent gives a range in response to a question, probe as appropriate for a more specific answer.
+For example, if a respondent says, "Oh, 2 or 3 times" and you can enter only one number, ask for clarification: "Would that be closer to 2 or to 3?" - Avoid pre-filling responses to questions in anticipation of answers.